 For more information on AustralianSuper, go to their website www.australiansuper.com

 This story has originated from a Seminar organized by AustralianSuper and is only for general information and not financial planning advice.
 Rates and figures used in this story may vary from case to case.
-Seek your won professional advice from a professional to suit your circumstances.
+Seek your own professional advice from a professional to suit your circumstances.
+Content of the story and views expressed are those of the author, not Australian Super.